dfinity/interface-spec/spec/index.md

 -   At `/api/v2/canister/<effective_canister_id>/call` the user can submit update calls that are asynchronous and might change the IC state.

--   At `/api/v2/canister/<effective_canister_id>/sync_call` the user can submit update calls and either get a synchronous HTTPS response with a certified status (if the update call completes within one execution round) or have the update call processed asynchronously.
+-   At `/api/v3/canister/<effective_canister_id>/call` the user can submit update calls and get a synchronous HTTPS response with a certificate for the call status.

 -   At `/api/v2/canister/<effective_canister_id>/read_state` or `/api/v2/subnet/<subnet_id>/read_state` the user can read various information about the state of the Internet Computer.
 In particular, they can poll for the status of a call here.